monesma/hellofuture-hashthruster/README.md

 HASHTHRUSTER NLP

-ATTENTION to be able to use the model, the weights need to bee unziped (W_Glove_finetune_twitter_small)
+ATTENTION to be able to use the model, the weights need to be unziped (W_Glove_finetune_twitter_small)

 To be able to try out AI, you need to have a python environment with conda installed on your machine.